Citrine & Crystal Chicklet Necklace

 Excellent (see description)

-This variation of an Art Deco chicklet necklace is fashioned from deep-citrine-glass stones and crystals in the shape of parallelograms.
+This chicklet necklace is a variation of the typical Art Deco style.
+Instead of square-cut stones, this one is fashioned from deep-citrine-glass and crystals in the shape of parallelograms.
 The stones are set in unmarked silver-tone frames.
 Some of the crystals have tiny corner chips, but they are not visible when the necklace is worn.
 The combination of colors and the shape of the stones make this jewel unique and versatile.
 Scroll down to see Art Deco pieces that coordinate well with this shade of citrine and with crystal.

 Vintage Bracelets, 1930s Jewelry, Wells JewelryThis 1930s Wells sterling bracelet features a centerpiece of four faceted, cushion-cut citrine-glass stones set in silver frames.
 Four filigree panels are linked to each side of the center, which is finished with an outline of the stones.
 The detail on the front and back of this bracelet is extraordinary.
 The links that hold the panels together give it a bit of a Machine Age-feel and enhance the articulation of the piece.
 This well-made bracelet closes with a concealed clasp.
 A truly stunning and unusual piece!
 Scroll down to see Art Deco necklaces and earrings in similar shades of citrine that look great with this jewel.$ 295